 - Diagnosis: The chiropractor must provide a patient with a diagnosis based on the patient’s intake information, history and examination findings.
 If the chiropractor suspects that the problem is not neuromusculoskeletal in nature, a referred to a specialist or other health care provider may result.

-- Informed Consent: All health care providers must inform and ensure patients understand the scope of the treatment, alternatives, risks associated and prognosis.
-In addition, chiropractic doctors discuss an informed consent form with each patient during their initial visit.
+Informed Consent: All health care providers must inform and ensure patients understand the scope of the treatment, alternatives, risks associated and prognosis.
 Informed consent is about ensuring that the patient is clear as to the diagnosis, treatment options and anticipated outcomes of the treatment.

 - Treatment: A treatment plan including the types of treatment and how many visits is proposed and discussed.
 This should be tailored to each patient and may evolve depending on the patient’s response to treatment.
 In BC, chiropractic treatment could involve hands on manipulation therapy, activator/instrument adjusting, massage techniques, decompression using a machine or special table and laser therapy.
 Patients may also be provided with exercises or prevention tips such as posture correction to assist them in recovery and prevent further injury.